olayasturias/olayasturias.github.io/_posts/2022-02-28-slam-surveying-install.md

 ## 1.1 Installation

-- Download [this fork](https://github.com/olayasturias/ORB_SLAM3) of ORB-SLAM3 in your preferred folder.
-Install the dependencies indicated in the README.
-Some notes in the dependencies:
+- Some notes in the dependencies:
     - If OpenCV gives you a version error, modify the CMakeLists to look for the opencv version that you have installed.
 For example, if you are using ROS Melodic you will have OpenCV 3.2: `find_package(OpenCV 3.2)`
     - ROS packages for ORB-SLAM3 need rospkg:
         ```